-This place a “resort” in every sense of the word – It’s very beautiful (and kid friendly), and also surreal because it doesn’t feel like Peru.
-It incorporates the Antigua Hacienda Yaravilca and its chapel but also has a very large new, modern section with large rooms, modern décor, big windows and a Peruvian throw rug to complete it.
+This place a “resort” in every sense of the word.
+It’s very beautiful (and kid friendly), and also surreal because it doesn’t feel like Peru.
+It incorporates the Antigua Hacienda Yaravilca and its chapel but also has a very large new, modern section with large rooms, modern decor, big windows and a Peruvian throw rug to complete it.

 They have a wellness spa and a number of activities like a huge terrarium, shops, orchards, animals like llamas and alpacas, and herbarium.
 The massive stain glass window in the foyer was a winner with Miss 2.5.
-For complete property information please take a look at the Aranwa Sacred Valley Wellness &Spa
+Check here for current prices to stay at the Aranwa Sacred Valley Wellness &Spa.

 Amazing gardens, colonial buildings – full of atmosphere and so very pretty, this is a good value for money and charming hotel.
 The Traditional rooms are pretty small, but we stayed with a Superior room with balcony.

-The Garden of this small family run Eco hotel are absolutely wonderful, there are flowers everywhere; and there is an organic vegetable garden which they use for the meals served at the hotel.
-There is a small Bird hide for birdwatching, a yoga studio and ecological Information about the plants around the garden.
+The garden of this small family run eco hotel are absolutely wonderful.
+There are flowers everywhere; and there is an organic vegetable garden which they use for the meals served at the hotel.
+There is a small Bird hide for birdwatching, a yoga studio, and ecological information about the plants around the garden.

-They have a pool which they said was popular on sunny days.
-(Not heated).
+They have a pool which they said was popular on sunny days as it is tot heated.
 Sol y Luna has a spa and also a very well-known restaurant Wayra.
-In addition they support a social project for children of the Sacred Valley.
+In addition, they support a social project for children of the Sacred Valley.
 Sol y Luna is the type of hotel that ticks all the boxes.
-For complete property information please take a look at the Sol y Luna
+Check here for current rates to stay at Sol y Luna.

 Urubamba also has a range of great options for a longer stay, should you want to book through Airbnb.